mmdGhanbari/x402-rag/README.md

 ## How pricing works (brief)

 When you index a document or web page, you set a **total USD price** (e.g., `$0.01`).
-During indexing, the text is split into chunks; each chunk’s price is proportional to its **character share** of the document:
+During indexing, the text is split into chunks; each chunk's price is proportional to its **character share** of the document:

 ```
 chunk_price = total_price_in_USDC_base_units × (chunk_chars / total_chars)
 ```

 At query time, the server sums the prices of the chunks it returns.
 If that sum > 0, it responds `402` with payment requirements.
 The client signs and retries. **Consumers pay only for the chunks they actually receive.**

+**Purchase tracking**: once you pay for a chunk, it's recorded in the database.
+If the same chunk appears in future queries, you won't be charged again—the server automatically excludes already-purchased chunks from the payment calculation.

 ---